sreevallabh04/Internship-assignment/milestone2/scheduling_report.md

-# Crestwood College Scheduling Report
+# My Scheduling Report for Crestwood College

 ## Introduction

-This report presents the results of the scheduling process for Crestwood College using operational research techniques.
-The scheduling algorithm was designed to optimize course assignments based on student preferences while respecting various constraints.
+In this report, I'll present the results of my scheduling process for Crestwood College.
+I approached this challenge using operational research techniques to optimize course assignments based on student preferences while respecting various constraints.

-## Operational Research Approach
+## My Operational Research Approach

-The scheduling problem was approached as a combination of two classic operations research problems:
+I tackled the scheduling problem as a combination of two classic operations research problems:

 1. **Assignment Problem**: Matching students to course sections
 2. **Transportation Problem**: Distributing course sections across time blocks

-### Key Concepts Used
+### Key Concepts I Used

-- **Hungarian Algorithm**: A combinatorial optimization algorithm that solves the assignment problem in polynomial time
+- **Hungarian Algorithm**: I implemented this combinatorial optimization algorithm that solves the assignment problem in polynomial time
-- **Cost Matrix**: A mathematical representation of the preferences and constraints where lower values indicate better assignments
+- **Cost Matrix**: I created a mathematical representation of the preferences and constraints where lower values indicate better assignments
-- **Multi-objective Optimization**: Balancing multiple goals including student preferences, room capacity, and teacher availability
+- **Multi-objective Optimization**: I balanced multiple goals including student preferences, room capacity, and teacher availability

-### Implementation Strategy
+### My Implementation Strategy

-The implementation followed a phased approach:
+I followed a phased approach:

-1. **Priority-Based Assignment**: First assigning required courses, then requested, and finally recommended
+1. **Priority-Based Assignment**: I first assigned required courses, then requested, and finally recommended courses
-2. **Constraint Handling**: Ensuring no student or teacher is double-booked and respecting room capacities
+2. **Constraint Handling**: I ensured no student or teacher is double-booked and respected all room capacities
-3. **Optimization Refinement**: Using hill-climbing techniques to improve the initial schedule
+3. **Optimization Refinement**: I used hill-climbing techniques to improve the initial schedule

-## Overall Statistics
+## Overall Statistics I Achieved

 Total requests: 9042
 Total fulfilled: 8813 (97.47%)